 Good Things in Japanese Prison

-Problems in Japan's prisons
+Problems in Japan's Prisons

-Curiosities about prisons in Japan
+Facts about prisons in Japan

 Those under 20 are taken in for an educational correction.
 The number of young people arrested is much lower than that of adults, mainly because of the low crime rate.
 In Japan we can say: Young people are the future of our Nation!